Community special school admissions

 As a local authority school the Isle of Wight Special Educational Needs team decides our admissions,

 parents should contact the local authority to find out about the admission arrangements.
 To do this

 please follow the link below:

-Medina House School is a community special school, with spaces for 70 boys and girls school aged 4 to 11 plus 10 pre-school places, which is maintained by the Isle of Wight Council.
-All the pupils who attend are directed to the school by the Isle of Wight Special Educational Needs Team and have a full Statement of Educational Needs following educational, medical and psychological assessments.
+Medina House School is a community special school, with spaces for 83 boys and girls school aged 4 to 11 plus 10 pre-school places, which is maintained by the Isle of Wight Council.
+All the pupils who attend are directed to the school by the Isle of Wight Special Educational Needs Team and have an Education, Health and Care Plan following educational, medical and psychological assessments.

 Criteria for Admission